avs42040/cloud-native-platform/README.md

 If use Window, use VM or WSL

+how to Getting Started

+how to clean up the project

+It might take around 25-30 min to deploy run-all.sh

+if you break something, just delete cluster and start it again

 Folder structure --> !!!explain usage of each folder (and for what are each application in short form)!!! +++ define link to documention page of that app

+how most of the folder and script are constructed

 - each folder contain single service --> in each folder contains specific README.md that you can refer to each services
 - run-all.sh to run all service